Ellestial/100-days-of-code/r2-log.md

 ## Day 16: July 8, 2019

 **Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 3.
 Continued working on FreeCodeCamp quote project.
-Completed HackerRank Day 1.

 **Thoughts**: Finally figured out how to bypass CORS through a HTTPS proxy!
 And I think I'm understanding getters/setters a bit.
-HackerRank is a site that provides 1 challenge a day for 30 days.

 ## Day 17: July 9, 2019

 **Today's Progress**: Went through HackerRank challenge and almost finished Random Quote Generator challenge.
-Completed HackerRank Day 2.
+Completed HackerRank Day 1.

 **Thoughts**: Trying to complete one HackerRank challenge a day.
 I am working through adding a Twitter "Share Tweet" button with a dynamic data-text attribute.
 Once that's in, I'm done.

 ## Day 18: July 10, 2019

 **Today's Progress**: Finished YDKJS - this & Object Prototypes: Chapter 3.
 Started chapter 4.
-Completed HackerRank Day 3.
+Completed HackerRank Day 2.

 **Thoughts**: Having a bit of a hard time understanding `for..of` loops and `@@iterator`.
 I have been sick this week, so hoping to revisit this info later.
 Chapter 4 seems more digestible--I've learned that JS doesn't have classes and that classes are not foundational programming.

 ## Day 19: July 11, 2019

 **Today's Progress**: Tried working through CodinGame, continued reading YDKJS - this & Object Prototypes: Chapter 4, created a learning schedule for the next week.
-Also completed HackerRank Day 4.
+Also completed HackerRank Day 3.

 **Thoughts**: I need to understand a bit more about nodeJS to understanding the CodinGame setup.
 I don't know what `readline`, etc. mean/do.
 I continued reading YDKJS and started up a JSON file with flashcard info in it so I can create my own flashcard app at a future date.
 Finally, I set up a learning plan up through July 19th to prep for a class I am taking downtown on web components/making a CTA app.
 Overall, productive day!

+## Day 20: July 12, 2019

+**Today's Progress**: Continued reading YDKJS - this & Obejct Prototypes: Chapter 4, completed HackerRank Day 4, read a tad about web components, and watched a video on Java.

+**Thoughts**: I focused on learning more about object prototypes, specifically about class inheritance, the concept of `super` that exists more truthfully in other programming languages, and polymorphism.
+I was relieved to know that multiple inheritance doesn't exist in JavaScript.
+Today's HackerRank challenge involved classes (though in a way very different from JS since the challenges can be done in multiple languages), so I watched a 30 minute accompanying video.
+The video was in Java, and was my first time really looking at how another programming language works.